joshfarias/Pico/src/circuitPython/HID/README.md

   - The Pico should appear as a mass storage device.
   - Move the `.UF2` firmware file that was downloaded from Circuit Python's [website](https://circuitpython.org/board/raspberry_pi_pico/).
   - The Pico should now appear as `CIRCUITPY`
-  - Extract the contents of the `.ZIP` file that was downloaded from [Adafruit HID library](https://github.com/adafruit/Adafruit_CircuitPython_HID/releases) and  search for the following files:
+  - Extract the contents of the `.ZIP` file that was downloaded from [Adafruit HID library](https://github.com/adafruit/Adafruit_CircuitPython_HID/releases) and  search for the following folder:
-    - `adafruit_hid/init.mpy`
+    - `adafruit_hid`
-    - `adafruit_hid/keyboard_layout_us.mpy`
+  - Select `adafruit_hid` and copy it into the `lib` folder in `CIRCUITPY`
   - To make a copy of this project you can overwritte the contents of the `payload.dd` and `code.py` file with the code from this repo.
-Just be forewarned as the code will automatically run upon plugging in the Pico.
+Just be forewarned as the code will automatically run upon plugging in the Pico. [`code.py`](https://github.com/dbisu/pico-ducky/blob/main/duckyinpython.py) is a Python script that converts DuckScript into MicroPython code for Pico.
+The `payload.dd` file is a binary file that contains the keystrokes and other actions that will be executed by the Pico when it is plugged in.